caoccao/Javet/docs/development/debug_with_chrome_developer_tools.rst

 Note: Method ``Runtime.runIfWaitingForDebugger`` can be regarded as the handshake completion and there is no need to parse this message because it is exposed as a callback in ``IV8InspectorListener``.

 Actually, inside V8, the first message can enable the debugging without the rest of them.
-Please visit `TestV8Inspector.java <../../src/test/java/com/caoccao/javet/interop/TestV8Inspector.java>`_ for detail.
+Please refer to the :extsource2:`source code <../../src/test/java/com/caoccao/javet/interop/TestV8Inspector.java>` for detail.

 Customization
 =============